The Fabelmans: Writing

 In 2004, while working on Munich, Spielberg told screenwriter Tony Kushner his life story, with Kushner telling him in response: "Someday you're going to have to make a film about this."
-The 80–90 page plot outline for The Fabelmans was worked on in 2019 during filming of Spielberg's 2021 film version of West Side Story.
-Work on the screenplay for The Fabelmans began on October 2, 2020, during the lockdowns caused by the COVID-19 pandemic, and lasted for two months, ending in December 2020.
+Spielberg and Kushner developed an 80–90 page plot outline in 2019 while filming West Side Story (2021).
+Screenplay writing began on October 2, 2020, during the COVID-19 lockdowns, and lasted two months, finishing in December.
 Kushner reflected on the experience, saying, "We wrote three days a week, four hours a day, and we finished the script in two months: by leagues the fastest I've finished anything.
 It was a blast.
 I loved it."
-Spielberg, at that time, felt that the climate caused by the pandemic convinced him that the time was now right to make the film, saying, "I started seriously thinking, if I had to make one movie I haven't made yet, something that I really want to do on a very personally atomic level, what would that be?
-And there was only one story I really wanted to tell ...
-My life with my mom and dad taught me a lesson, which I hope this film in a small way imparts ...
-Which is, when does a young person in a family start to see his parents as human beings?
-In my case, because of what happened between the ages of 7 and 18, I started to appreciate my mom and dad not as parents but as real people."
-He gave drafts of the script to his sisters, Sue and Nancy, to ensure that their memories be included in the story and that the details in the film were portrayed as accurately as possible.
+Spielberg, at that time, felt that the climate caused by the pandemic convinced him that the time was now right to make the film, saying:

-On the meaning behind the family name "Fabelman", Kushner (who came up with that name) said, "Spielberg means play-mountain; 'spieler' is an actor in Yiddish, and a 'spiel' can be speech or can be a play ...
+He shared script drafts with his sisters, Sue and Nancy, to incorporate their memories and ensure accuracy.
+Kushner, who coined the name 'Fabelman,' explained "Spielberg means play-mountain; 'spieler' is an actor in Yiddish, and a 'spiel' can be speech or can be a play ...
 I wanted to have some of that meaning, and I've always liked the German word 'fabel,' which means fable.
 And because the movie is autobiographical for Steven but it isn't an autobiography, it's not a documentary, so there's a fictional element as well.
 So I thought that 'Fabelman' was a nod to that."